milandahal213/airtable/README.md

 ![api welcome screen](/images/apiwelcome.png)

 <h2> 2.
 Click on your project name to reveal the api page.
-Copy the BaseID and replace the "BaseID" on secrets.py </h2>
+Copy the BaseID and replace the "BaseID" on secrets.py with this string </h2>

 ![api page screen](/images/apipage.png)